Nursing Compact States & Nurse Licensure

 It’s quick and cuts out a lot of the paperwork associated with getting travel nursing jobs.

-List of Original Nursing Compact States
+Original Nursing Compact States

 Quick facts about the nurse licensure compact states: